A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-The time-sequence of GeV $\gamma$-ray and optical light curves are as follows: \begin{itemize} \item The nova optically brightens up to $m_V \sim 8$ over two weeks and no detection of GeV $\gamma$-rays during this rising phase (Phase I). \item Then its brightness rapidly increases by a factor of 10 in two days, reaching optical maximum of $m_V \sim 5.4$ (Phase II).
-GeV $\gamma$-rays were detected soon after this optical maximum. \item The $\gamma$-ray flux declined with being well correlated to the decay of optical flux until 9 days after the optical maximum (Phase III).
-They concluded that the duration of detectable $\gamma$-ray emission is $9 - 15$ days. \item No hard X-rays (1-10 keV) were detected by {\it Swift}/XRT around optical maximum and five months later. \end{itemize} The optical and $\gamma$-ray light curves are plotted in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a.
+The time sequence of the GeV gamma-ray and optical light curves are as follows: \begin{itemize} \item The nova optically brightens up to $m_V \sim 8$ over two weeks, and there is no detection of GeV gamma-rays during this rising phase (Phase I). \item Then its brightness rapidly increased by a factor of 10 in two days, reaching an optical maximum of $m_V \sim 5.4$ (Phase II).
+GeV gamma-rays were detected soon after this optical maximum. \item The gamma-ray flux declined with being well correlated to the decay of the optical flux until 9 days after the optical maximum (Phase III).
+They concluded that the duration of detectable gamma-ray emission is $9 - 15$ days. \item No hard X-rays (1-10 keV) were detected by Swift/XRT around the optical maximum or five months later. \end{itemize} The optical and gamma-ray light curves are plotted in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a.
 We discuss GeV gamma-ray fluxes from V5856 Sgr, assuming that $v_{\rm shock} = v_{\rm p}$ and $v_{\rm wind}= v_{\rm d}$.

-\subsubsection{model light curve fitting}
+\subsubsection{Model Light Curve Fitting}